Logo DesignBrand Strategy & PositioningModern Graphic Design

 • Shield: The shield symbolises strength and heritage at the core of any identity system or brand mark.

-• Ship: Perhaps referencing their seafaring pasts and hinting where whiskies may have travelled from across oceans or continents before being blended under one roof…
+• Ship: Perhaps referencing their seafaring pasts and hinting at where whiskies may have travelled from across oceans or continents before being blended under one roof…

 • Latin Motto: “Sine Metu” means without fear–a bold statement that captures Irishness perfectly!